Learn the new frontend build tool Vite

 Env Variables

-to import multiple modules from the file system is a Vite-only feature and is not a web or ES standard.
+import.meta.globto import multiple modules from the file system is a Vite-only feature and is not a web or ES standard.
+It is a way to import many files at once using glob patterns to find matching file paths.

 // only in Vite